March 13, 2017

 Unresolved grief, or complex grief, is different from normal grief in various ways.
 First, it lasts much longer, at times for many years.
 Second, it’s much more severe and intense, not lessening with time but instead often worsening.
 Third, it interferes with a person’s ability to function normally in daily life.

 Whatever the circumstances of the loss, the common thread is that the sufferer tries to deny or avoid the normal aspects of their grief.
 Most often, they tend to hold on to their loved one and refuse to accept the loss.
-And this tendency is exactly what hinders the healing process and leads to unresolved grief.
+And this tendency to avoid grief is exactly what hinders the healing process and leads to an unresolved grief reaction.

 What are the Signs of Unresolved Grief?